ac6y/slac_exc/README.md

 MPI support is enabled in Relion by default and can run in parallel mode using multiple CPUs on the host machine via Apptainer using a single container.

-Apptainer can make use of an existing MPI runtime environment already available on the host in a "bind/mount" approach that binds the host MPI into the container.
+Apptainer can also make use of an existing multi-node MPI runtime environment already available on the host.
+* A "bind/mount" approach that binds the host MPI into the container.

-Alternatively, a "hybrid" approach can be used by calling the apptainer command itself via the mpi executable.
+* Alternatively, a "hybrid" approach can be used by calling the apptainer command itself via the mpi executable.

 https://apptainer.org/docs/user/main/mpi.html